ansys/pystk/doc/source/api/ansys/stk/core/graphics/IPolylinePrimitive.rst

 IPolylinePrimitive
 ==================

-.. py:class:: IPolylinePrimitive
+.. py:class:: ansys.stk.core.graphics.IPolylinePrimitive

    object

    Render a polyline in the 3D scene.
 Each line segment may have a different color.
 A polyline can be constructed with a position interpolator to render great arcs or rhumb lines.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IPolylinePrimitive

 Overview
 --------